jdm/tiger/docs/exporting.md

 The spritesheet files with the `.tiger` extension being created and edited by Tiger are simple `json` files.
 You might be tempted to use them directly into your game engine of choice, but there are reasons not to:

 - The exact format may change between Tiger releases and could break your engine integration
 - The `.tiger` files refer to animation frames as individual files.
-For performance reasons, it is often preferable to combine frames into atlas textures
+For performance reasons, it is often preferable to combine frames into atlas images

 The export process in Tiger is designed to solve these two issues.
 When exporting a spritesheet (from the `File` > `Export` menu), Tiger generates two files:

 1. An atlas image file (`.png`) containing all the individual frames of animation packed together
 2. A metadata text file describing the position of individual frames in the atlas image, and additional metadata like hitboxes, animation names and timings

-The `Texture File` and `Metadata File` options in the Export dialog tell Tiger where to save the corresponding files.
+The `Atlas Image File` and `Metadata File` options in the Export dialog tell Tiger where to save the corresponding files.

 ## Metadata Format